Post Summary: Amazing Pacific Northwest Hot Springs and Where To Find Them

 Kirkham Hot Springs was clean, the water was clear, and we enjoyed the natural pacific northwest hot springs for the afternoon.

-There is a $5 fee to park your car, and there are bathrooms on site and a campground as well if you want to extend your stay.
+There is a $5 fee to park your car, and there are bathrooms on-site.

 Read More About This Place: What To Expect At Kirkham Hot Springs in Idaho